rodrigo-romano/dos-actors/book/src/gmt-actor-model/correctness/correctness.md

  If the code doesn't comply with any of the aboves, either it won't compile sucessfully or it will panic before the model is run.

 For rapid troubleshooting it is important to be able to associate error messages with the corresponding compliance clause.
-In the following, we give examples of a faulty code, with the generated error messsage, for some of the compliance clauses:
+In the following, we give examples of faulty code, with the generated error messsage, for some of the compliance clauses:

  * a pair of input and output must have the same `UID`
 ```rust,no_run,noplayground